sachinym/Github-Advanced-Security/Module1-Software_Composition_Analysis.md

 - Task 3: Use the dependency review action to stop a pull request that contains the log vulnerability.

-## Getting Started
+## Getting Started with GHAS

 If you followed `Module 0 - Setup and Automation`, you will have already enabled _Dependency graph_, _Dependabot alerts_, and _Dependabot security updates_ at both the repository and the organization level.
 If you are starting this module without having taken these steps, below are the instructions for turning on these features at the organization level:

 - Go to the Organization (`ghas-bootcamp-DATE-HANDLE`) and then **Settings** -> **Code Security and Analysis** and click `Enable all` for _Dependency graph_, _Dependablot alerts_, _Dependabot security updates_, and _GitHub Advanced Security_.

-  Once this is enabled, navigate to the `WebGoat` repository to begin working through this module.
+- Once this is enabled, navigate to the `WebGoat` repository to begin working through this module.

-## Task 1: Turn on dependabot and other SCA features.
-Review results.

 Open the [GitHub Advisory Database](https://github.com/advisories) in a new browser window and work through the talk track below, which is taken from comments made by @Moose0621 in [this issue](https://github.com/github/field-security-specialists/issues/177#issuecomment-1440704862) related to the GHAS Bootcamp Renovation project.